 It comes back to Einstein’s, and I loosely quote ‘you cannot solve a problem with the same mind that created it.’
 So I use my mind to get on the mat, then follow the wisdom of my body that leads me through a yoga practice.
 I take refuge in the sensations my body affords me and I encourage myself to explore.
 Sensation does not always come as ease in the body, rather it brings forth the truth of the moment, be it sadness, anger or pain.
 In yoga I open the doors to communicate with my body and it reveals its own story.
 It is not always happy, but it really appreciates the attention I give it especially when I feel uncomfortable and out of sorts.
 Through thoughtful contemplation in a a pose, like magic my body eases and I feel better, able to be inhabit my body rather than run away from it.

-Chandoline has been practicing and teaching yoga for over 15 years.
-She fell in love with the practice after her first class, finding yoga as a powerful transformative tool for creating balance, strength and peace within her life.
-She attended a 200-hour teacher training course in 2002 at the Sivananda Ashram in Northern California, Ashtanga teacher training course with David Swenson, Kids Yoga teacher training with Young Warriors, Yoga Prison Project teacher training with James Fox and Yoga Nidra teacher training with Dr. Marc Halpern, as well as many workshops over the years diving deeper into both Vinyasa and restorative practices.
-Chandoline has served as the Aspen Snowmass Wayfarer Regional Manager for Wanderlust Yoga Festival last year, coordinating the volunteer and studio partner program.
-She is honored to be a Wanderlust ambassador again this year.
-Chandoline has been a Massage Therapist for over 22 years, bringing deep understanding of the physical and emotional bodies to her classes and provides powerfully compassionate and empathetic energy to her students.
-She lives in the Boulder area with her husband and daughter, where she teaches kids yoga, vinyasa and restorative yoga and has a private massage practice.
+Chandoline’s first memory of practicing yoga was when she was a little girl and her Mom taught yoga to a few friends in their living room.
+Years later she re-discovered and fell in love with the practice, finding it a powerful transformative tool for creating balance, strength and peace within her life.
+Chandoline has been practicing and teaching yoga for over 14 years.
+She attended a 200 hour teacher training course in 2002 at the Sivananda Ashram in Northern California, an Ashtanga Teacher Training course with David Swenson, Kids Yoga Teacher Training with Young Warriors as well as many workshops over the years diving deeper into both Vinyasa and restorative practices.
+Chandoline has been a Massage Therapist for over 20 years, bringing deep understanding of the physical and emotional bodies to her classes and a powerful compassionate and empathetic energy to her students.
+She has a private Massage practice in the Boulder area where she lives with her husband and daughter.

 Yoga Therapist, E-RYT-200, RYT-500, Licensed Professional Counselor